-The /etc/login.defs file is a configuration file that relates to the user environment but is used only in the background.
+The /etc/login.defs file is a configuration file that relates to the user environment, but is used only in the background.
 This file defines some generic settings that determine all kinds of things relating to user login.
 The login.defs file is a readable configuration file that contains variables.
 The variable relates to logging in or to the way in which certain commands are used.
 This file must exist on every system because you would otherwise experience unexpected behavior.
 The following list contains some of the more interesting variables that can be used in the login.defs file (for a complete overview, consult man 5 login.defs):

-- DEFAULT\HOME: By default, a user will be allowed to log in, even if his home directory does not exist.
-If you don't want that, change this parameter's default value of 1 to the Boolean value 0. - ENV\PATH: This variable contains the default search path that's applied for all users who do not have UID 0. - ENV\ROOTPATH: This variable works in the same manner as ENV\PATH, but for root. - FAIL\DELAY: After a login failure, it will take a few seconds before a new login prompt is generated.
-This variable, set to 3 by default, specifies how many seconds it takes. - GID\MAX and GID\MIN: Specify the minimum and maximum GID used by the groupadd command (see "Commands for Group Management" in the next section). - LASTLOG\ENAB: If enabled by setting the Boolean value to 1, LASTLOG\ENAB specifies that all successful logins must be logged to the file /var/log/lastlog.
-This only works if the lastlog file also exists.
-(If it doesn't, create it by using touch /var/log/lastlog.) - PASS\MIN\LEN: This is the minimum number of characters that must be used for new passwords. - UID\MAX and UID\MIN: These are the minimum and maximum UIDs to be used when adding users with the useradd command.
+- DEFAULT_HOME: By default, a user will be allowed to log in, even if his home directory does not exist.
+If you don't want that, change this parameter's default value of 1 to the Boolean value 0. - ENV_PATH: This variable contains the default search path that's applied for all users who do not have UID 0. - ENV_ROOTPATH: This variable works in the same manner as ENV_PATH, but for root. - FAIL_DELAY: After a login failure, it will take a few seconds before a new login prompt is generated.
+This variable, set to 3 by default, specifies how many seconds it takes. - GID_MAX and GID_MIN: Specify the minimum and maximum GID used by the groupadd command (see "Commands for Group Management" in the next section). - LASTLOG_ENAB: If enabled by setting the Boolean value to 1, LASTLOG_ENAB specifies that all successful logins must be logged to the file /var/log/lastlog.
+This works only if the lastlog file also exists.
+(If it doesn't, create it by using touch /var/log/lastlog.) - PASS_MIN_LEN: This is the minimum number of characters that must be used for new passwords. - UID_MAX and UID_MIN: These are the minimum and maximum UIDs to be used when adding users with the useradd command.